Central Military Commission (China): People's Republic of China

+During his tenure as Chairman of the CMC, Hu Jintao generally took a hands-off approach.
+He provided broad policy guidance but few detailed instructions.
+Academic Ji You writes, "The top [PLA] brass supported Hu's CPC leadership in exchange for maintaining their autonomy in PLA administration and operations."
+During this time, Guo Boxiong and Xu Caihou sought to minimize Hu's authority on the CMC by concealing information, selectively reporting important information, and consolidating their influence over the personnel appointment process.
+They also sought to marginalize Xi Jinping, Hu's apparent successor.
+Hu did not punish Guo and Xu before their retirement, deeming it more important to maintain CMC unity.

 In 2016, the four traditional general departments were dissolved by order of Chairman Xi Jinping, and in their place 15 new departments were created as part of the ongoing modernization of the PLA.

+Xi has reinforced the boundary between the Politburo and the CMC.

 Functions

 According to the Law of the People's Republic of China on National Defense, the CMC exercises leadership over border, maritime, air and other critical security defense.
 The CMC has the ultimate command authority over the armed forces of the People's Republic of China, including the People's Liberation Army (PLA), the People's Armed Police (PAP), and the Militia.
+It makes decisions regarding strategy, development, equipment, personnel and funding.

 In China's state-party-military tripartite political system, the CMC itself is a decision-making body whose day-to-day affairs are not nearly as transparent as that of the Central Committee or the State Council.
 As one of China's three main decision-making bodies the relative influence of the CMC can vary depending on the time period and the leaders.
+The CCP practices a strict division of power in military affairs between the Politburo and the CMC; no civilian Politburo member is authorized to handle military affairs except for the CMC chairman, while military personnel are forbidden to intervene in civilian affairs.

 Unlike in most countries, the Central Military Commission is not an organizational equivalent of other government ministries.
 Although China does have a Ministry of National Defense, it exists solely for liaison with foreign militaries and does not have command authority.